docQodly/docs/docs/concepts/lang-quicktour.md

 ## Commands

-Qodly commands are built-in methods to perform an action.
+QodlyScript commands are built-in methods to perform an action.
 Commands are often used with parameters, which are passed in brackets () and separated by commas `,`.
 Example:

 ```4d
 CONVERT FROM TEXT(vText,"UTF-8",vBlob)